DPDK/dpdk/doc/guides/compressdevs/mlx5.rst

 such they do not use NIC related resources (e.g. RX/TX bandwidth).
 They do share the same PCI and memory bandwidth.

-So, using the BlueField device (starting from BlueField 2), the compress class operations can be supported in parallel to the net, vDPA and RegEx class operations.
+So, using the BlueField device (starting from BlueField-2), the compress class operations can be supported in parallel to the net, vDPA and RegEx class operations.